DonGateley/UWW/README.md

 A JavaScript first implementation would be best.
 Of course the Web and and there is almost no device where a JavaScript environment isn't available.
 Need a tidy interpreter ans/or simple IDE to develop it.

 A CAIN can be used as a hypertext link that actually takes you somewhere in the space.
 Information can be associated with it or not.
 (Where is that stored?
 Let it be always local.
 No such burden should be placed on the infrastructure.)
-The associated information can be, among othr things, the hypertext of a standard web site.
+The associated information can be, among other things, the hypertext of a standard web site.
 It is totally private until shared in some fashion which could be point to point.
 Architecture needed here.
 No authorities of any kind allowed.

 (Definitions of generating functions and Actions to follow.) https://en.wikipedia.org/wiki/Canonical_transformation.
 One can use libraries of canonical transformation tools with a bridge between.
 Perhaps such an environment would be the best place to put this.
 Anybody know of an existing canonical transform library for Hamiltonian mechanics?